Skip to main content

 tip

-Please implement the termination message handling logic inside the APPGUARDGAMECALLBACK() function.
+Please implement the logic for handling termination messages within the APPGUARDGAMECALLBACK() function.

 caution

-When releasing the actual service, please be sure to remove the log output functions inside the APPGUARDGAMECALLBACK() function.
+Before releasing the service, make sure to remove any log output functions within the APPGUARDGAMECALLBACK() function.

-This is an essential API function that handles the operation of AppGuard and communication with the AppGuard SDK.
-Please ensure to call the AppGuard initialization function, APPGUARD_INIT API, within the application function of AppDelegate.swift exactly as in the sample code below.
-This represents the registration of callback functions in a Swift Project.
+This is a required API function for initializing AppGuard and communicating with the SDK.
+You must call the APPGUARD_INIT API within the application function in AppDelegate.swift to register the callback function in a Swift project.

 AppDelegate.swift